MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/legal-hold.md

 To put a user or a team on legal hold in a Core eDiscovery case:

-1. Go to the [Microsoft 365 compliance center](https://compliance.microsoft.com).
+1. Go to the [Microsoft Purview portal](https://compliance.microsoft.com).
 When you create a new case, you're presented with the option to place mailboxes or sites on hold.

 2. Go to **eDiscovery** > **Core** and create a case by clicking **Create a case**.
 After the case is created, open it.